José Mourinho: Coaching career

 After two years at Porto, the duo moved again, joining Barcelona in 1996.
-Mourinho and his family moved to the city of Barcelona, and he gradually became a prominent figure of the club's staff by translating at press conferences, planning practice sessions and helping players through tactical advice and analyses of the opposition.
+Mourinho gradually became a prominent figure of the club's staff by translating at press conferences, planning practice sessions and helping players through tactical advice and analyses of the opposition.
 Robson and Mourinho's styles complemented each other: the Englishman favoured an attacking style, while Mourinho covered defensive options, and the Portuguese's love of planning and training combined with Robson's direct man-management.
 The Barcelona attack was led by a prime Ronaldo – whom Mourinho regards as the best player post-Diego Maradona.
 The partnership was fruitful and Barcelona finished the season by winning the European Cup Winners' Cup, the Copa del Rey and Supercopa de España.
-Robson moved clubs the following season but this time Mourinho did not follow as Barcelona were keen to retain him as assistant manager.
+Robson moved clubs the following season but this time Mourinho did not follow, as Barcelona were keen to retain him as assistant manager.
 The two remained good friends and Mourinho later reflected on the effect Robson had had upon him:

 He began working with Robson's successor, Louis van Gaal, and he learned much from the Dutchman's conscientious style.
 Both assistant and head coach combined their studious approach to the game and Barcelona won La Liga twice in Van Gaal's first two years as coach.
 Van Gaal saw that his number two had the promise to be more than a skilled assistant.
-He let Mourinho develop his own independent coaching style and entrusted him with the coaching duties of Barcelona B. Van Gaal also let Mourinho take charge of the first team (acting as Mourinho's assistant himself) for certain trophies, like the Copa Catalunya, which Mourinho won in 2000.
+He let Mourinho develop his own independent coaching style and entrusted him with the coaching duties of Barcelona B. Van Gaal also let Mourinho take charge of the first team (acting as Mourinho's assistant himself) for certain trophies, like the Copa Catalunya, which Barcelona won in 2000.